ukwa/ukwa-ingest-services/deploy/dc/README.md

 Deploying the crawl services
 ----------------------------

-First, set up the following environment variable, which defines the externally accessible hostname you wish the services to be available on, e.g.
+First, set up the following environment variable, which defines the server hostname that runs the containers that provide the dockerised services.
+As Docker Swarm is used here, dockerised services can be accessible from other servers, so this identifies the accessible name (as opposed to the hostnames internal to the dockerised services).
+E.g.

-    export EXTERNAL_HOSTNAME=crawler04.bl.uk
+    export EXTERNAL_HOSTNAME=crawler04.n45.bl.uk

 Then, you should be able to start the stack deployment: